greggish/markdown-cv/index.md

 ## Publications

 `2021`
 "Averting Tragedy of the Resource Directory Anti-Commons," in Foster, S., & Swiney, C. (Eds), _The Cambridge Handbook of Commons Research Innovations_.
-Georgetown University Press. https://bit.ly/CUPChapter
+Georgetown University Press. [https://bit.ly/CUPChapter](https://bit.ly/CUPChapter)

+["Tackling Data Dilemmas in Social Care Coordination,"](https://docs.google.com/document/d/1_fRYcPHYzwpv3EZEsFi91DhAO34KO3pfAXjnB5BB0r4/edit) a whitepaper co-authored with Paul Sorenson of the University of Missouri-St Louis, commissioned by Data Across Sectors for Health (DASH), a national program of the Robert Wood Johnson Foundation.

 `2014`
 "With and Of and By and For," Civic Quarterly #2. [https://civicquarterly.com/article/with-and-of-and-by-and-for/](https://civicquarterly.com/article/with-and-of-and-by-and-for/)